FrancoSalinas/ufuzzyconvert/README.md

 where:

 - `-d, --dsteps=<i>` Defines the number of defuzzification steps as `2^dsteps.` The default value is 8 which implies a 256 steps defuzzification process.
+The maximum value is 14 (16384 steps).
 - `-s, --tsize=<i>` Defines the membership function table size as `2^tsize`.
 The default value is 8 which implies tables with 256 entries.
+The maximum value is 14 (16384 entries).
 - `-f, --format=<s>` Selects the output format.
 Supported formats are `c`, `cfs` and `txt`.
 The default format is `txt`
 - `SOURCE` Specifies the input FIS file.
 - `DESTINATION` Specifies the output file.
 If `DESTINATION` is not defined, the output file is created in the working directory, and receives the same name as the source file with the extension of the selected format.